WHYN-FM: Early years

+Easy listening

-Until the early 1960s, WHYN-FM primarily simulcast WHYN.
-By the mid-1960s, WHYN-FM began separate programming from its AM counterpart's Top 40 format.
-The format chosen, which had similarities to beautiful music but primarily used vocals, was commonly known as "MOR" (middle of the road music) and was syndicated as "Format 44" around the country.
+Until the 1960s, WHYN-FM mostly simulcast the same programming as WHYN AM.
+By the mid-1960s, while WHYN AM was playing Top 40 hits, the FM began airing a separate format.
+The sound had similarities to beautiful music but primarily used vocals, was commonly known as "MOR" (middle of the road music) and was syndicated as "Format 44" around the country.
 The DJs played several uninterrupted songs followed by a stop-set (commercial break) and then would announce what was heard.
-Unlike the rock and roll formats of the era, the musical introductions of songs were not talked over and there was usually a little dead air between the songs, all to create an easy-going sound.
-The jingles used on the air were mainly lengthy cuts provided by Pepper-Tanner (now TM Studios), and in 1974, WHYN-FM was the pilot station for William B. Tanner's "Easy Going" jingle series.
+Unlike the formats heard on AM stations in that era, the musical introductions of songs were not talked over and there was usually a little dead air between the songs, all to create an easy listening sound.
+The jingles used on the air were mainly lengthy cuts provided by Pepper-Tanner (now TM Studios).
+In 1974, WHYN-FM was the pilot station for William B. Tanner's "Easy Going" jingle series.
 WHYN's long-time morning team consisted of Frank Knight and news man Ron Russell (DeMatteo).
-A number of other radio personalities worked on the station including Dave Mack, Bob Holland (a/k/a Holland Cooke), Rich Roy (later on WHYN) and others.
+A number of other radio personalities worked on the station including Dave Mack, Bob Holland (a/k/a Holland Cooke), Rich Roy (later on WHYN).
+Dan Williams was the longest continual employee of WHYN-AM-FM, having started in the mid-1970s when Guy Gannett Broadcasting was the owner.

-WHYN-FM continued to program an "Easy Listening" format late into the 1970s.
-After being purchased by Affiliated Communications, the station's format was switched to a more adult contemporary music format geared towards 18–54 female demographics.
-At that point, Frank Knight and Ron Russell exited to be the morning team on Lapin Communications' 1450 WMAS for that station's Music Of Your Life adult standards format.
+WHYN-FM continued to program an easy listening format late into the 1970s.
+After being purchased by Affiliated Communications, the station's format was switched to adult contemporary music geared towards an 18–54 female demographic.
+At that point, Frank Knight and Ron Russell exited to be the morning team on Lapin Communications' WMAS for that station's "Music Of Your Life" adult standards format.

+Soft adult contemporary

-In the mid-1980s, WHYN-AM-FM was sold to R&R Broadcasting.
-The decision was made, by group program director Alan Anderson, to change the call letters to WHFM and program a soft AC format and geared not just to the Springfield media market but also larger, more lucrative Hartford market.
-The IDs at the top of the hour quietly stated the Springfield city of license and the concept was that the station was "The Giant", a mythological entity broadcasting down to all of the people.
+In the mid-1980s, WHYN and WHYN-FM were sold to R&R Broadcasting.
+The decision was made, by group program director Alan Anderson, to change WHYN-FM's call sign to WHFM and program a soft adult contemporary format geared not just to the Springfield media market but also the larger, more lucrative Hartford market.
+The IDs at the top of the hour quietly stated the Springfield city of license and the concept was that the station was "The Giant", a mythological entity broadcasting down to all the people of Southern New England.

 After several months, it became obvious this approach was not working.
-Larry Caringer, hired by Anderson as assistant program director and morning host was given the reins as PD.
-With Mary Ferrero as music director, the two fashioned a blend of rock and pop and within one rating period, WHFM was number one in the 18–49 demographic.
+Larry Caringer, hired by Anderson as assistant program director and morning host, was given the reins as program director.
+With Mary Ferrero as music director, the two fashioned a blend of rock and pop hits.
+Within one rating period, WHFM was number one in the 18–49 demographic.
 "Caringer and Friends" was the number one morning show in Springfield.